pascomnet/documentation/site/content/endpoints/doorbell/_index.en.md

 ## Door Bell Configuration

 Below you will find an overview of door bells that have been tested by pascom during the implementation.
 In general, you can use any SIP-enabled door bell.
 The following URL addresses must be set up on the door bell itself and also on the pascom telephone system.
-Information about the structure of the video URLs can usually be found directly from the manufacturer on the website or in the respective manuals.
+For the configuration of the door bell, also have the manufacturer's documentation available as a useful aid.

 ### Base Technology